 The data subject can prevent the setting of cookies by our website at any time by means of a corresponding setting in the Internet browser used and thus permanently object to the setting of cookies.
 Furthermore, cookies that have already been set can be deleted at any time via an Internet browser or other software programs.
 This is possible in all common Internet browsers.
 If the data subject deactivates the setting of cookies in the Internet browser used, not all functions of our website may be fully usable.

-The website of FR Media GmbH collects a series of general data and information with each call-up of the website by a data subject or an automated system.
+FR Media GmbH's website collect a series of general data and information with each website visit by a data subject or an automated system.
 This general data and information is stored in the server log files.
-The following can be recorded: (1) the browser types and versions used, (2) the operating system used by the accessing system, (3) the website from which an accessing system reaches our website (so-called referrer), (4) the sub-websites that are accessed via an accessing system on our website, (5) the date and time of access to the website, (6) an Internet Protocol address (IP address), (7) the Internet service provider of the accessing system, and (8) other similar data and information that serve to avert danger in the event of attacks on our information technology systems.
+The following information can be stored: (1) the browser types and versions used, (2) the operating system used by the accessing system, (3) the website from which an accessing system reaches our website (so-called referrer), (4) the sub-websites that are accessed via an accessing system on our website, (5) the date and time of access to the website, (6) an Internet Protocol address (IP address), (7) the Internet service provider of the accessing system, and (8) other similar data and information that serve to avert danger in the event of attacks on our information technology systems.

 When using this general data and information, FR Media GmbH does not draw any conclusions about the data subject.
 Rather, this information is needed to (1) deliver the content of our website correctly, (2) optimize the content of our website as well as the advertising for it, (3) ensure the long-term functionality of our information technology systems and the technology of our website, and (4) provide law enforcement authorities with the information necessary for prosecution in the event of a cyberattack.
 These anonymously collected data and information are therefore evaluated by FR Media GmbH statistically, on the one hand, and with the aim of increasing data protection and data security in our company, on the other hand, in order to ultimately ensure an optimal level of protection for the personal data we process.
 The anonymous data of the server log files are stored separately from all personal data provided by a data subject.

 On the website of FR Media GmbH, users are given the opportunity to subscribe to our company's newsletter.
-Which personal data is transmitted to the controller when ordering the newsletter is determined by the input mask used for this purpose.
+The personal data transmitted to the controller when signing up to the newsletter is determined by the input mask used for this purpose.

-FR Media GmbH informs its customers and business partners at regular intervals by means of a newsletter about company offers.
-The company's newsletter can generally only be received by the data subject if (1) the data subject has a valid email address and (2) the data subject registers for the newsletter dispatch.
-For legal reasons, a confirmation email is sent to the email address registered by a data subject for the first time for newsletter dispatch using the double-opt-in procedure.
+FR Media GmbH informs its customers and business partners about the company's offers at regular intervals by means of a newsletter.
+The company's newsletter can generally only be received by the data subject if (1) the data subject has a valid email address and (2) the data subject registers to receive the newsletter.
+For legal reasons, a confirmation email is sent to the email address first entered by a data subject for the purpose of receiving the newsletter using the double-opt-in procedure.
 This confirmation email serves to verify whether the owner of the email address as the data subject has authorized the receipt of the newsletter.

 When registering for the newsletter, we also store the IP address of the computer system used by the data subject at the time of registration, as assigned by the Internet Service Provider (ISP), as well as the date and time of registration.
-The collection of this data is necessary in order to trace the (possible) misuse of a data subject's email address at a later date and therefore serves the legal protection of the controller.
+The collection of this data is necessary in order to trace any (possible) misuse of a data subject's email address at a later date and therefore serves to provide legal protection for the controller.

-The newsletters of FR Media GmbH contain so-called tracking pixels.
-A tracking pixel is a miniature graphic embedded in such emails, which are sent in HTML format to enable log file recording and log file analysis.
-This allows for a statistical analysis of the success or failure of online marketing campaigns.
-Based on the embedded tracking pixel, FR Media GmbH can see if and when an email was opened by a data subject, and which links in the email were called up by the data subject.
+FR Media GmbH's newsletters contain so-called tracking pixels.
+A tracking pixel is a miniature graphic embedded in emails sent in HTML format to enable log file recording and log file analysis.
+This enables a statistical analysis of the success or failure of online marketing campaigns.
+Using on the embedded tracking pixel, FR Media GmbH can see if and when an email has been opened by a data subject, and which links in the email have been clicked on by the data subject.

 Such personal data collected via the tracking pixels contained in the newsletters are stored and analyzed by the controller in order to optimize the newsletter dispatch and to adapt the content of future newsletters even better to the interests of the data subject.
 This personal data will not be passed on to third parties.
 Data subjects are entitled at any time to revoke the separate declaration of consent given for this purpose via the double-opt-in procedure.
-After a revocation, this personal data will be deleted by the controller.
-An unsubscription from the newsletter is automatically interpreted by FR Media GmbH as a revocation.
+After revocation, this personal data will be deleted by the controller.
+FR Media GmbH automatically interprets unsubscribing from the newsletter as revocation.

-The website of FR Media GmbH contains information that enables rapid electronic contact with our company, as well as direct communication with us, which also includes a general address for so-called electronic mail (email address), due to legal regulations.
+Due to legal requirements, FR Media GmbH's website contains information that enables quick electronic contact with our company, as well as direct communication with us, which also includes a general address for so-called electronic mail (email address).
 If a data subject contacts the controller by email or via a contact form, the personal data transmitted by the data subject is automatically stored.
-Such personal data transmitted on a voluntary basis by a data subject to the controller is stored for the purpose of processing or contacting the data subject.
+Such personal data voluntarily provided by a data subject to the controller is stored for the purpose of processing or contacting the data subject.
 This personal data is not passed on to third parties.

-Comments made in the blog of FR Media GmbH can generally be subscribed to by third parties.
-In particular, it is possible for a commenter to subscribe to the comments following their comment on a specific blog post.
+Comments posted on FR Media GmbH's blog can generally be subscribed to by third parties.
+In particular, commenters have the option of subscribing to the comments reacting to their own comment on a specific blog post.

-If a data subject decides to subscribe to comments, the controller will send an automatic confirmation email to check in a double-opt-in procedure whether the owner of the specified email address has indeed opted for this option.
-The option to subscribe to comments can be terminated at any time.
+If a data subject decides to subscribe to comments, the controller will send an automatic confirmation email to verify, using a double-opt-in procedure, whether the owner of the specified email address has indeed chosen this option.
+The option to subscribe to comments can be revoked at any time.

 The controller shall process and store the personal data of the data subject only for the period necessary to achieve the purpose of storage, or as far as this is granted by the European legislator or other legislators in laws or regulations to which the controller is subject.

-a) Right to confirmation Each data subject shall have the right granted by the European legislator to obtain from the controller confirmation as to whether or not personal data concerning him or her is being processed.
-If a data subject wishes to avail himself or herself of this right of confirmation, he or she may, at any time, contact an employee of the controller.
+a) Right to confirmation: Each data subject shall have the right granted by the European legislator to obtain confirmation from the controller as to whether personal data concerning them is being processed.
+If a data subject wishes to exercise this right to confirmation, they may contact an employee of the controller at any time.

-b) Right of access Each data subject shall have the right granted by the European legislator to obtain from the controller free information about his or her personal data stored at any time and a copy of this information.
-Furthermore, the European legislator has granted the data subject access to the following information:
+b) Right of access: Each data subject shall have the right granted by the European legislator to obtain information from the controller at any time, free of charge, about the personal data stored about them and a copy of this information.
+Furthermore, the European legislator grants the data subject access to the following information:

 the purposes of the processing;